App version: 0.1.0

 A share secured loan can be a good for:

-• Someone with no credit Your on-time payments will likely be reported to the consumer credit bureaus, which can help you establish a credit history and track record of paying your bills on time.
+• Someone with no credit: Your on-time payments will likely be reported to the consumer credit bureaus, which can help you establish a credit history and track record of paying your bills on time.

-• Someone with bad credit If you have a poor credit score, share secured loans can help you rebuild your credit profile as you make on-time payments.
+• Someone with bad credit: If you have a poor credit score, share secured loans can help you rebuild your credit profile as you make on-time payments.

-• Someone who may struggle to pay back the loan If you are unable to fully repay the loan, the bank will take the money you have in savings and you will also owe interest.
+• Someone who may struggle to pay back the loan: If you are unable to fully repay the loan, the bank will take the money you have in savings and you will also owe interest.

-• Someone who can qualify for other types of loans and credit A share secured loan can be a good way to start building credit if you have limited options, but it isn’t the only, or necessarily the best, one.
-One alternative is to get a secured credit card, which is a form of credit that requires an advanced deposit to secures future credit card purchases.
+• Someone who can qualify for other types of loans and credit: A share secured loan can be a good way to start building credit if you have limited options, but it isn’t the only, or necessarily the best, one.
+One alternative is to get a secured credit card, which is a form of credit that requires an advanced deposit to secure future credit card purchases.
 There are also credit cards designed for people with thin or poor credit that won’t tie up your savings.
 Or, you might be able to qualify for a secured personal loan, which involves putting up an asset (such as a home or car) as collateral.

 Recommended: Personal Loans vs Credit Cards